CNS Program Requirements

 Research.
 In future years, students must organize a meeting with their Committee as a group at least once per year, typically late in the Spring semester.
 At these meetings, students will give a short presentation on their progress, including a discussion of their completed and in-progress research, the courses they have completed and those they plan to take, and the proposed direction of their research for the coming year.
 The committee members will advise the students on their plans.
 Students and committee members will work together to ensure that each student’s program of study is sufficiently broad yet tailored to the student’s interests.
 Summaries of these Committee meetings will be given to the Program Director and placed in the student’s file.

 V. Seminars.
-All CNS students are expected to make at least one seminar presentation each semester.
-The primary venue for this is the CNS Seminar, held on Mondays at 4pm.
+All CNS students are expected to make two presentations a year.
+One venue for this is the CNS Seminar, held on Wednesdays at noon.
 All CNS students must attend the CNS Seminar on a regular basis and must make one presentation in the CNS Seminar per year.
-Venues for the other mandatory yearly talk (the expectation is one per semester or two per year) include various area group and lab meetings and journal clubs.
+Venues for the other mandatory yearly talk include various area group and lab meetings and journal clubs.

 VI.
 Annual assessments.
 For each CNS presentation, and for your masters, orals and dissertation defenses, please obtain evaluations from two faculty members by sending them this link. https://uarizona.co1.qualtrics.com/jfe/form/SV_1Y5KVqGaHwwJImF)

 VII.
-Completing the Program.
-Students may take any two additional courses from the lists above to complete the 18-unit requirement of the CNS Program.
-(The menu of courses will change, as new faculty members or courses are added.
-In addition, students may be able to substitute other courses by permission of their committee and the Program Director.)
+Notes about coursework.
+The menu of courses in the Neural Systems and Cognition columns will change as new faculty members or courses are added.
+Students may be able to substitute other courses by permission of their committee and the Program Director.

 VIII.
 CNS Minors